rotkehlxen/suncal/README.md

 ## Export events to ics file

-If you want to export the sun calendar to an ics file, registration of this app in Google cloud is unnecessary.
+If you want to export the sun calendar to an ics file, registration of this app in Google Cloud is unnecessary.
 You can provide a name for the ics file, but if you don't, the name will be created automatically.
 You can see a description of all command line options with: